acarrou/Companion-Computer-Drone/README.md

 <br><br/>
 <br><br/>

-You will need to change the parameters of the pixhawk in QGroundControl.
+Once you have configured you Pi, you now have to change a few parameters on your pixhawk in QGroundControl or another ground control software.
 To set up the default companion computer message stream on TELEM 2, set the following parameters:
 ```
 MAV_1_CONFIG = TELEM 2 (MAV_1_CONFIG is often used to map the TELEM 2 port)
 MAV_1_MODE = Onboard